JohnBra/vite-web-extension/README.md

    2. Access - [about:debugging#/runtime/this-firefox](about:debugging#/runtime/this-firefox)
    4. Click - Load temporary Add-on
    5. Select - any file in `dist` folder in this project (after dev or build)
-8. If you want to build in production, Just run `yarn build` or `npm run build`.
+8. If you want to build for production, Just run `yarn build` or `npm run build`.

 ### Customization
 The template includes **all** of the extension pages (i.e. New Tab, Dev Panel, Popup, etc.).
 You will likely have to customize it to fit your needs.